elys911/arkhaia/README.md

 ## License

-I don't own anything, it belongs to Al-Malik.
+We don't own anything, it belongs to Al-Malik.
-Whatever you want to do with the Arkhaia Archive, i just hope it's for something good.

 ---